lkwks/simple_chatgpt_clone/README.md

   - Show: `/max_token --show`

   - Change: `/max_token [new number]`.
 Note that the API will return an error message if it is too high.
 You can see the list of possible token numbers that can be replaced in this link: <https://platform.openai.com/docs/models/overview>

+- Number of tokens that is sent to the API

+  - `/t`